 Electricity is the main energy source of households within this municipal area.
-The electricity infrastructure is outdated and in need of an urgent upgrade.
-The electricity losses remain a challenge there a need of infrastructure is needed.
+Kannaland electricity infrastructure is outdated and in need of urgent upgrade.
+Currently an electricity master plan has been developed which aims at the evaluation and guidance of the operating and maintenance processes as well as to reduce losses in income due to aged and failing infrastructure as well as the demands of new infrastructure.